zsalab/gappless/README.md

 ## Prereuisites

-- on PATH: go, protoc and gradle
+- on PATH: go, protoc, protoc-gen-go and gradle (PATH )

 - installed docker (or manual startup)